ArminAustin200/FreeRunner/README.md

 **NOTE:** For SMC RST and BTN used for NAND switching, <ins>3.3V GPIO pins are required</ins>
 **ALSO NOTE:** <ins>Multinand GPIO pins are not yet finalized and may be subject to change in the future</ins>

-For more info on pinouts click [here](https://www.intel.com/content/www/us/en/content-details/656843/pin-information-for-the-max-v-5m160z-device-pdf-format.html?wapkw=5m160z)
+For more info on pinouts click [here](https://www.intel.com/content/www/us/en/content-details/656843/pin-information-for-the-max-v-5m160z-device-pdf-format.html?wapkw=5m160z) and [here](https://www.intel.com/content/www/us/en/content-details/654129/max-v-device-family-pin-connection-guidelines.html)